 Late Policy: Please see the individual assignment instructions.

 Academic Integrity: Students must follow the university's guidelines on academic conduct (quick link).
 This course will have a zero-tolerance policy regarding plagiarism.
 You should complete all the assignments and quizzes on your own.
 In this course, you can help your classmates with questions such as how to use the programming language, what the library classes or methods do, what the errors mean, and how to interpret the assignment instructions.
-You are encouraged to post any such questions to the course discussion forum, and are also encouraged to answer questions posted to the forum from other students.
+You are encouraged to post such questions to the course discussion forum, and are also encouraged to answer questions posted to the forum from other students.
 However, you may not give or receive help from others (except the TA) with writing your program code or writing your answers for any of the assignments or tests.
 Do not show or share your program code with others, and do not view or copy source code from others.
+Students should not post their code in any publicly accessible locations.
 All electronic work submitted for this course will be archived and subjected to automatic plagiarism detection.
 Whenever in doubt, please seek clarifications from the instructor.
 Students who violate Academic Integrity policies will be immediately reported to the department and the college (which could leave a permanent mark on the transcript).

 Special Accommodations: If you need special accommodations because of a disability, please contact the instructor in the first week of classes.

 All members of the Illinois Computer Science department - faculty, staff, and students - are expected to adhere to the CS Values and Code of Conduct.
 The CS CARES Committee is available to serve as a resource to help people who are concerned about or experience a potential violation of the Code.
 If you experience such issues, please contact the CS CARES Committee.
 The instructors of this course are also available for issues related to this class.